 - Individual Student Lexile Report – This report provides information about the student’s reading ability.
 It compares and scores the reading ability of students against the difficulty of textual material presented to them.

 - Student Achievement Roster – This report is for the schools and provides the list of students who have taken the tests.
 It mentions the scores received in the tests, performance level as well as mentions the test that the student has not taken.

-Apart from these, other reports of the GHSGT that are generated are as follows:
+Apart from these, other reports generated from the test results are as follows: